DarkmatterVale/regex4dummies/DESCRIPTION.rst

 Some features include:

 - Automatic pattern detection ( semantic and literal )
+- Multiple parsers ( implementations of nltk and pattern )
 - Keyword searching to find phrases ( and only phrases that contain said keyword )
 - Simple to use.
 Just install this library, and import it into whatever scripts you would like to use it with

 This list is very small compared to what will be implemented, so please check back in the future for additional features.

+If you have feature requests, feel free to email me or add an issue to the Github issue tracker.
+All contributions and requests are appreciated!

 Usage